GNU IceCat: Origins of the name

-Version history

 Distribution

-GNU IceCat is freely downloadable for the IA-32, x86 64, and PowerPC architectures.
-Both binaries and source are available, though the current build is available only for Linux.
-Some distributions offer binary and source packages through their repositories, such as Trisquel, Parabola GNU/Linux-libre and Fedora.
+GNU IceCat is freely downloadable as source code from the GNU project.

+Some Linux Distributions offer binary and source packages through their repositories, such as Trisquel, Parabola GNU/Linux-libre and Fedora.

+As of 2024, there are unofficial IceCat releases distributed for Windows, macOS and GNU/Linux.

-IceCat is also available for macOS 10.4 and higher.
-Any Mac user with these versions of macOS can install IceCat through Fink.
+GNU IceCat is available for macOS 10.14 and higher.

-For the Mac, it is available for both IA-32 and PowerPC architectures.

-Unofficial builds are available for Windows (Vista or newer) and Android (2.3 or newer).

 Additional security and privacy features

 IceCat includes additional security features, such as the option to block third party zero-length image files resulting in third-party cookies, also known as web bugs (This feature is available in Firefox 1.0, 1.5, and 3.0, but the UI option was absent on 2.0).
 GNU IceCat also provides warnings for URL redirection.

 In version 3.0.2-g1, the certificate of a certificate authority CAcert.org has been added to the list of trusted root certificates.
 Concern about that decision has been raised in a discussion on the savannah-hackers-public mailing list.

 The GNU LibreJS extension detects and blocks non-free non-trivial JavaScript.

 IceCat also has functionality to set a different user agent string each for different domains in about:config.
 For example, setting a mobile user agent string for a desired DNS domain would make it possible to view the mobile version of a website on a desktop operating system.